 We cover women in media.
 Not just the big headlines, but everything underneath them: how power, politics, money and parenthood change the entire game of a woman's career.
 The stories that are way more interesting to read than a tired recap of a studio merger that's already been covered to death.

-Our comments section and parties are where a lot of our best conversations — and stories — will start.
 Our readers pay for this, which means our readers are who we answer to.

 Brittney McNamara is an award-winning journalist, editor and digital storyteller who reports on topics like bodily autonomy, youth culture, and civil rights.
 Her work has appeared in Playboy, Teen Vogue, Romper and elsewhere.